-- Delivering outstanding and aspirational teaching, learning and skills development - Creating exciting partnerships with our students, staff, community and employers - Providing a welcoming, safe, inclusive and supportive environment.
+- · Delivering outstanding and aspirational teaching, learning and skills development - Creating exciting partnerships with our students, staff, community and employers - Providing a welcoming, safe, inclusive and supportive environment."

-The Board of Governors reviewed and reiterated this as part of the Strategic Planning process that commenced in January 2019.
+The Board of Governors reviewed and reiterated this as part of the Strategic Planning process.

 These aims are translated into an annual operating plan, the delivery of which is monitored on a termly basis.
-The 2018/19 Operating Plan was effective in moving the College's aims and mission forward.
+The 2019/20 Operating Plan was effective in moving the College's aims and mission forward.